-How to Make a Wood Charcuterie Board
+How to Make a Charcuterie Board Out of Wood

 If your going to be serving directly on wood you don’t want to use your regular cutting board as the flavours of the stronger items such as chopped onions can get into the blade marks, and then transfer the flavour when being served on.
 Notsuch a big deal for meat and cheese trays, but I love doing fruit charcuteries, and dessert boards, and I am terrified to get an after taste of onion.
 Thankfully you can make the charcuteries yourself for very little cost.